 The 5th centenary of this historic voyage, 1519-1522, is being celebrated in Seville with exhibitions, full-sized replicas, routes and other events.

-The best way to start off your own Magellan explorations of Seville is at the new visitor centre, Espacio de la Primer Vuelta al Mundo (First Trip Around the World), appropriately located by the river Guadalquivir, close to where the ships set off.
+The best way to start off your own Magellan explorations of Seville is at the new visitor center, Espacio de la Primer Vuelta al Mundo (First World Circumnavigation Center), appropriately located by the river Guadalquivir, close to where the ships set off.

 Apart from Spain and Portugal, the five crews came from eight other countries: Belgium, Holland, France, Greece, Germany, Italy, Malaysia, and England – Chief Gunner Andrew from Bristol was responsible for firing the cannons on Nao Trinidad, Magellan’s ship.

-The centre’s long main gallery shows a map of the voyage, from Spain to South America, and across the Pacific to Australia and Asia, with relevant snippets for each country, such as where and how Magellan met his fate.
+The center’s long main gallery shows a map of the voyage, from Spain to South America, and across the Pacific to Australia and Asia, with relevant snippets for each country, such as where and how Magellan met his fate.
 The exhibit paints a live picture of the world’s first circumnavigation.

 You get the feel of the oceans with their surges and swells, thanks to films shown on huge TV screens, as well as video loops on smaller porthole-shaped screens showing sailors climbing the rigging on a latter-day RTW voyage.